Okelm/okelm.github.io/content/blog/ramda/index.md

 }
 ```

-You're using untyped JS, but if it was Typescipt, types would tell you that data at all levels are optional:
+You're using untyped JS, but if it was TypeScript, types would tell you that data at all levels are optional:

 ```ts